 Following Shockley’s lead, I would propose that a similar FOM could be developed to assess the likelihood of an engineering organization to produce successful product designs.
 My FOM would form the product of the scores for the following characteristics (each score with a range from 0 to 1):

 - Ability to perform the market research needed to identify a product that meets a market need.

 I would argue that most product failures are due to poor market research.
 Market research shows you what the customers value and how much they are willing to pay for the value your product will provide.

 - Ability to focus resources to work on the product

 There is a minimum level of staffing that you need to complete a product in a timely fashion.
+There is an increasing amount of popularity for design sprint workshops that takes a lot of resources but will complete the entire design process in just five days.
 Also, some developments require highly specialized skills – you need specific individuals.